johnneast/virtual-me-training/README.md

 # Virtual Me Training

-This repo provides data that is used to populate a Pinecone vector database.
-The results from querying the Pinecone index can then be used as text embeddings in the OpenAI powered chat on https://johneast.dev
+This repository provides data used to populate a Pinecone vector database.
+The results from querying the Pinecone index can be utilized as text embeddings in the OpenAI-powered chat on https://johneast.dev.

-## Getting started
+## Getting Started

-Install the dependencies through npm
+Install the dependencies using npm:

 ```
 npm install
 ```

-Once the dependencies are installed, run the build
+After installing the dependencies, execute the build:

 ```
 npm run build